nobodyscripts/LeafBlowerScript/Readme.md

 New PageDown: Leafton autotravel and crafter, go to leafton area and it'll start levels automatically and craft while waiting to restart.
 PageDown: Added hotkey to hotkey.ahk for Crafting (M)
+PageDown: Added bank maintainer on timer and wind spammer for increased damage.
+PageDown: Added 3 settings to toggle crafting, bank, wind.

 F6: Added setting BVBlockMythLeg to block start of mythical and legendary BV.
 F12: Updated font check images to resolve detection failure.